GIT for polarized curves: Combinatorial results

 \item $Z\cap Z^c \subseteq \exc$ if and only if $Z_i\cap Z_i^c\subseteq \exc$ for every $i$.
 Similarly, $Z\subseteq \exc $ if and only if $Z_i\subseteq \exc$ for every $Z_i$. \item If $Z^c$ is connected, then $\displaystyle Z_i^c=\cup_{j\neq i} Z_j \cup Z^c$ is connected for every $Z_i$. \end{enumerate}

 \end{rmk}

-The next result explains the relationship between stably balanced and strictly balanced line bundles.
+The next result explains the relation between stably balanced and strictly balanced line bundles.

-\begin{lemma} A multidegree $\un d$ on a quasi-wp-stable curve $X$ of genus $g\geq 2$ is stably balanced if and only if $\un d$ is strictly balanced and $\w{X}=\ov{X\setminus \exc}$ is connected. \end{lemma} \begin{proof} The proof of \cite[Lemma 2.7]{BFV} extends verbatim from quasi-stable curves to quasi-wp-stable curves. \end{proof}
+\begin{lemma} A multidegree $\un d$ on a quasi-wp-stable curve $X$ of genus $g\geq 2$ is stably balanced if and only if $\un d$ is strictly balanced and $\w{X}=\ov{X\setminus \exc}$ is connected. \end{lemma} \begin{proof} The proof is an easy adaptation of \cite[Lemma 2.6]{BFV} from quasi-stable curves to quasi-wp-stable curves.
+However, we include it here for the reader's convenience.